DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial column order in the `ColumnOrderState` plugin's `defaultOrder` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial column order in the `TableColumnReordering` plugin's `defaultOrder` property.

 .embedded-demo(column-reordering/uncontrolled)

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column order to the `ColumnOrderState` plugin's `order` property and handle the `onOrderChange` event to control the column order state.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column order to the `TableColumnReordering` plugin's `order` property and handle the `onOrderChange` event to control the column order state.

 .embedded-demo(column-reordering/controlled)